PizzaMyHeart/ststats/README.md

 1. Select the recruitment level (CT/ST1, ST3, ST4) from the dropdown box.

-2. Double-click or double-tap quickly on the desired specialty in the legend on the right-hand side of the first chart.
+2. Double-click or double-tap quickly on a specialty in the legend on the right-hand side of the first chart.

-3. Click or tap once on other specialties you want to add to the chart.
+3. Click or tap once on other specialties you want to add to the first chart.

+4. Click and drag on the first chart to zoom (to examine a shorter range of years).

-4. Click on data points on the first chart to view specific information for that specialty in the bottom two charts.
+5. Click on data points on the first chart to view specific information for that specialty in the bottom two charts.

-5. Hover over bars and lines to view more information.
+6. Hover over bars and lines to view more information.

 ## Packages